 The Scottish Government has established a £350 million community support fund.
 This money has been given directly to local authorities to assist those most affected by covid-19, and it is the fostering service’s responsibility to ensure no foster families are disadvantaged during this time.
 The Scottish Government officials are liaising regularly with The Fostering Network to better understand the impact the covid-19 restrictions are having on foster carers.

 The Welsh Government has reassured us that they are in regular communication with fostering services, that they are monitoring the financial situation of foster carers and if a fostering agency is considering offering additional monetary support to their foster carers they should consult the AFA Cymru guidance document.
+The Fostering Network in Wales have developed an information sheet which brings together lots of the financial support and assistance available for foster carers in Wales during the Covid-19 pandemic.
+The information will be helpful for foster carers to know what options to explore for any financial help and support.

-Foster carers as key workers (inc testing)
+Foster carers as key workers

 The Fostering Network believes foster carers should be treated as key workers because they are delivering an essential service.